Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/peripheral_modules.md

 ## Setting Position Interface
-The following section describes the position interfaces and how it can be configured using Motor Control Plant.
+The following section describes the position interfaces and how it can be configured using Harmony Qspin.

 ### Theoretical Background
 For sensored Field Oriented Control, the position sensor interface has to be configured to process rotor position signals.